-Collection Summary: Administrative and business records, correspondence, printed material, press releases, interviews of artists, and other material regarding the Washington Gallery of Modern Art (WGMA).
-All but a small portion were kept by Board of Trustees president, Julian Eisenstein.
+Collection Summary: The records of the Washington Gallery of Modern Art including administrative and business records, financial records, event and exhibition files, correspondence, printed material, press releases, interviews of artists, and other material kept by trustees, presidents, directors and curators of the Washington Gallery of Modern Art (WGMA).

 How to Use this Collection